tizee/dotfiles/nvim/README.md

 # nvim

-I'd like to keep the configure minimal, but, mind changed since NeoVim used.
+I'd like to keep the configuration simple, but, mind changed since NeoVim used.

 ## Roadmap